k3s-io/docs/docs/faq/faq.md

 At this time K3s does not natively support Windows, however we are open to the idea in the future.

+### What exactly are Servers and Agents?

+For a breakdown on the components that make up a server and agent, see the [Architecture page](../architecture/architecture.md).

 ### How can I build from source?

 Please reference the K3s [BUILDING.md](https://github.com/k3s-io/k3s/blob/master/BUILDING.md) with instructions.